 [vii] promotion of remote sensing technology.

-Appropriate proportion of public, private and foreign investment should remedy the situation of investment shortage in agriculture and help transform a ‘negative subsidy regime’ into a ‘capital-intensive positive Agricultural Marketing Service regime’ and stimulate India’s agricultural producers to access global markets.
+An appropriate proportion of public, private, and foreign investment should remedy the situation of investment shortage in agriculture and help transform a ‘negative subsidy regime’ into a ‘capital-intensive positive Agricultural Marketing Service regime’ and stimulate India’s agricultural producers to access global markets.

-Drought, flood and weather codes need to be developed and used to seek short and long-term solution to the recurring problems of floods, drought and cyclones, thereby minimizing damage to rural livelihoods.
-Government, Agricultural Universities & Indian Council of Agricultural Research institutes along with industrial, business and commercial houses in close coordination should accelerate their efforts to accomplish this task by the end of 12th Five Year Plan.
+Drought, flood, and weather codes need to be developed and used to seek short and long-term solutions to the recurring problems of floods, drought, and cyclones, thereby minimizing damage to rural livelihoods.
+Government, Agricultural Universities & Indian Council of Agricultural Research institutes along with industrial, business, and commercial houses in close coordination should accelerate their efforts to accomplish this task by the end of the 12th Five Year Plan.

-Thus, RIDF directly contributed to creation of physical infrastructure and capital formation in rural areas.
-As on March-end, 2012 at national level RIDF created impact in areas, viz.
+Thus, RIDF directly contributed to the creation of physical infrastructure and capital formation in rural areas.
+As on March-end, 2012 at national level RIDF created an impact in areas, viz.